 Do you need more water when breastfeeding?

 Keep your body hydrated to maintain your breast milk supply as well as your own health.
-Aim for two or three cups of water after each time your baby breastfeeds.
+Aim for 2 or 3 cups of water after each time your baby breastfeeds.

 Can your baby be allergic to foods you eat while breastfeeding?